krovs/oscp-writeups/docs/HTB Academy/ad1.md

 ### Initial Access

-Go to `/uploads` and find `antak.aspx` as the description says and use the credentials.
+Navigate to `/uploads` and locate `antak.aspx` as described, then use the credentials.

 ![](assets/Pasted%20image%2020250502123059.png)

-Put a powershell reverse shell to a listener to have a better shell.
+Deploy a PowerShell reverse shell to a listener for a better shell.

 ```shell
 $ rlwrap nc -lnvp 5555